bernie-skipole/indipydriver/docs/source/usage/example1.rst

 In summary.
 You create any objects or functions needed to operate your hardware, and these can be inserted into the IPyDriver constructor.

+You should note that in the above example an asyncio.Queue was used to pass data from the thermometer to the driver.
+The Queue maxsize was arbitrarily set at five, since if the communications link to client was having trouble, then it would not be wise to allow an increasingly large number of points to be stored in the queue.

 You would typically create your own child class of IPyDriver, overriding methods: